Portugal Golden Visa Costs

 Total Estimated Costs (Excluding Investment)

-For a single applicant: approximately €12,700 over five years.
+Single applicant: approximately €12,700 over five years

 Application Process for the Portugal Golden Visa

-1. Select and complete your chosen investment.
+1. Select and complete your chosen investment option from the approved categories.

 2. Open a Portuguese bank account and obtain a NIF (tax identification number).